Hematology: General Bleeding Disorders

 Hyperfibrinolysis

-- Primary Fibrinolysis: Breakdown of Clots Due to Excessive Production of Plasminogen Activator or Decreased Production of Fibrinolysis Inhibitors
+- Definitions:- Primary Fibrinolysis: Breakdown of Clots Due to Excessive Production of Plasminogen Activator or Decreased Production of Fibrinolysis Inhibitors

 - Secondary Fibrinolysis: Clot Breakdown Due to Secondary Causes